-Afternoon dismissal will begin at 2:43.
-Bus riders will be dismissed at 2:43 and exit through Door #3.
-Walkers and parent pick ups will be released at 2:45.
-Parent pick up will be at the front of the building using door #1.
+Afternoon dismissal will begin at 2:35.
+Bus riders will be dismissed at 2:34 and exit through Door #6.
+Walkers and parent pick ups will be released at 2:35.
+Sixth grade students will exit door #1 and use the main lot area for pick up.
+Seventh and eighth grade students will use door #3 and utilize the staff lot.

 An early dismissal will be granted for the following reasons: medical appointment, funeral, school-related activity (non-athletic) or illness.
 Students requesting an early dismissal must present their 1st period teacher with a signed note from parent/guardian during morning attendance.
 Any early dismissal beyond two periods will be considered a half-day absence.
 Only Parents/Guardians, (and the names on the emergency medical form) are permitted to meet their child in the office and sign them out before escorting them out of the building.
-Students may sign themselves back in with a note from the appt. or parent.
+Students may sign themselves back in with a note from the appt, or parent.
 A pass back to class will be given to them from the office staff.